 In 2005, Yazbek was commissioned to do Nelson Mandela’s official portrait.
 She went on to become one of his trusted photographers – whenever Madiba was to be photographed she was summoned to the task.
 This continued until he became too frail to greet his visitors.

-After 16 years of bearing witness to human suffering, Debbie realised she had PTSD and could no longer deal with what she was exposed to at work.
+After 16 years of bearing witness to human suffering, Debbie realised that she could no longer deal with what she was exposed to at work.
 At the end of 2005, she left photojournalism to pursue a career as a freelance photographer.

 She has since been working for corporate clients, NGOs, State Owned Enterprises and travel publications.
 Her focus is now predominately on portraits, corporate social responsibility, events, food, building interiors and exteriors, documenting every day life and whatever else catches her eye.